+Coverage:

-Coverage: It is assumed that 50% of those eligible at retirement will elect medical coverage.
-It is assumed that 15% of terminated vested participants will elect medical coverage.
+It is assumed that 70% of those eligible for a subsidy at retirement will elect medical coverage and 10% of those not eligible for a subsidy will elect.
+It is assumed that 30% of future terminated vested participants who are eligible for a subsidy will elect medical coverage and 10% of those not eligible for a subsidy will elect medical coverage.
 Individuals are assumed to elect options in the same proportion as current retirees.
-All those currently retired from terminated vested status and electing retiree medical benefits are assumed to be eligible to receive the maximum 80% subsidy.
-The participation assumptions have been updated since the prior valuation based on the experience of new retirees for fiscal years 2012, 2013 and 2014, tempered with actuarial judgement.
+Subsidy information for current retirees and dependents was provided by the Treasurer's office.
+For those whose subsidy information was not provided, assumptions were made based on retirement date and years of service.
+The participation assumptions have been updated since the prior valuation based on the experience of new retirees for fiscal years 2012 through 2016, tempered with actuarial judgement.
+In particular, we have modified these assumptions to account for a portion of retirees who do not immediately elect medical coverage upon retirement.